 The Lord is in me, and the Lord is in you, as life is hidden in every seed.

 O servant! put false pride away, and seek for Him within you.

-A million suns are ablaze with light, The sea of blue spreads in the sky, The fever of life is stilled, and all stains are washed away; when I sit in the midst of that world.
+A million suns are ablaze with light, the sea of blue spreads in the sky, the fever of life is stilled, and all stains are washed away when I sit in the midst of that world.

 Listen to the unstruck bells and drums!
 Take your delight in love!
-Rains pour down without water; and the rivers are streams of light.
+Rains pour down without water and the rivers are streams of light.
+One Love it is that pervades the whole it is the music of the forgetting of all sorrows;

 One Love it is that pervades the whole world, few there are who know it fully...
 How blessed is Kabir, that amidst this great joy he sings within his own vessel.
 It is the music of the meeting of soul with soul;